DavBfr/dart_pdf/pdf/README.md

 file.writeAsBytesSync(pdf.save());
 ```

-To load an image it is possible to use the dart library `image`
+To load an image it is possible to use the dart library [image](https://pub.dartlang.org/packages/image):

 ```dart
 Image image = decodeImage(new Io.File('test.webp').readAsBytesSync());